CBIIT/AMPL_support/COVID-19/GeneralInformation/README.md

 * Protein 7a
         * https://www.uniprot.org/uniprot/P0DTC7
 * Nsp15 (endoribonuclease)
-* Main Protease  or Mpro
+* Main Protease  or Mpro  or 3CL-pro or nsp5
-* RNA-dependent RNA Polymerase
+* RNA-dependent RNA Polymerase or RdRp or nsp12
 * Nsp8